preto-phil/preto-phil/README.md

 ## :man_technologist: About Me
 - 👀 I’m building up my knowledge and skill set with the goal of starting a career as a software engineer...
 Still early days!
 - 🌱 I’m currently learning HTML, CSS, Javascript and more through The Odin Project.
+- :muscle: Goals for 2023:
-- :muscle: Goal for 2022: Complete The Odin Project Foundations
+  -  Complete The Odin Project Foundations
     - Progress:
        - Foundations = 87%
        - Full Stack Javascript = 0%
+   - Complete FreeCodeCamp Responsive Web Design
 - 🤝 I’m open to any collaboration.